varabyte/kobweb/README.md

 Therefore, `Modifier.opacity(MyOpacityVar.value())` works seemingly like magic!
-However, if you try to do some arithmetic, like `MyOpacityVar.value().toDouble() * 0.5`, the compiler might be happy, but things will break silently at runtime, when the JS engine is asked to do math with something that's not really a number.
+However, if you try to do some arithmetic, like `MyOpacityVar.value().toDouble() * 0.5`, the compiler might be happy, but things will break silently at runtime, when the JS engine is asked to do math on something that's not really a number.

 In CSS, doing math with variables is accomplished by using `calc` blocks , so Kobweb offers its own `calc` method to mirror this.
 When dealing with raw numerical values, you must wrap them in `num` so we can escape the raw type system